Skip to contents

 Optimizing memory usage

-For real-world single-cell ST datasets with over 100,000 cells, the analysis can be both time- and memory-intensive.
-To speed up the process, you can increase the number of cores used (ncores), but this will also increase memory consumption.
+For large single-cell spatial transcriptomics (ST) datasets with more than 100,000 cells, the analysis can be both time- and memory-intensive.
+To accelerate computation, you can increase the number of cores used (ncores), but this will also increase memory consumption.

 Interested in multicellular communities associated with specific cell types?

-If you’re interested in studying multicellular communities associated with specific cell types, you can use the filter.region.by.celltypes argument to focus on microregions containing at least one cell from the specified cell types.
+If you’re interested in studying multicellular communities associated with specific cell types, you can use the filter.region.by.celltypes argument to restrict the analysis to spatial neighborhoods that include at least one cell of the specified types.
 An example is available in Discovery of Spatial Ecotypes from a Single Sample.

 Interested in regions with multiple cell types?

-If you’re interested in regions composed of multiple cell types, you can use the min.cts.per.region argument to specify the minimum number of distinct cell types required for each microregion to be included in the analysis.
+If you’re interested in regions composed of multiple cell types, you can use the min.cts.per.region argument to restrict the analysis to spatial neighborhoods containing at least the specified minimum number of distinct cell types.

 Output results